Asking how often you should publish a blog post is like asking a social media manager how often you should post on Instagram.

 Perfect.

-How does the team fair, then?
+How does the team fare, then?

-Weekly posting offers rapid growth potential but requires a considerably higher resource and time investment to maintain consistently.
+Weekly Blogging: Weekly posting offers rapid growth potential but requires a considerably higher resource and time investment to maintain consistently.

 Search engines prefer consistency.
 So, while you may consider the above options, always think about what you can maintain on a quarterly or even half-yearly basis.
 It’s better to blog monthly for a year and maintain a consistent posting schedule than to blog weekly for a month and then never post again.